tonesharose31/DrinksandTips/README.md

 The functionality of this app allows the user to search for any cocktails through the form of ingredints and by way of any amount they desire to see at once.

+The contact page has also been created witha a form where users can gave their commentary input and thougt feedbacks about the app.